-When telling pastors about the Discipled Veteran Ministry they often say "it's not for us we don't have many veterans in our church".
-This is the purpose of this ministry.
-Discipled Veteran's mission is to recruit, enlist, and train, lost veterans to get in the war against Satan.
+When telling pastors about the Discipled Veteran Ministry they often think "it may not be for us, we don't have many Veterans in our church".
+This my friend is the purpose of the ministry.
+Discipled Veteran's mission is to help churches recruit, enlist, and train, lost Veterans in your area.

 Typically, every Veteran has some degree of difficulty adjusting to civilian life after military service.
 For that reason, crowds and meeting new people are a deterrent to getting them to come to church.
 Veterans enjoy the comradery of other Veterans and will come to a Veteran meeting at church.
 After coming a few times, they meet church members and start to attend regular services with the other Veteran church members.

 Once a Veteran comes to a Discipled Veteran meeting they tend to come back because they trust the comfort they see other Veterans enjoy through Jesus.
 Often Veterans believe forgiveness and peace is impossible but when you tell them about the warrior David and the fact that God referred to him as "a man after mine own heart" soon veteran comradery leads to Holy Spirit conviction and salvation.

 A Christians job isn't over after their recruit is saved.
 In the military Veterans learned how to train those who come behind them, so the doctrine of disciplining new Christians comes natural.
 After their salvation experience, formal discipleship training is crucial for the new recruit to know the peace of God and being able to explain that peace as they carry out their Great Commission mission.